Oswaldtwistle: Oswaldtwistle Carnival

 The carnival is held every two years.
 The committee was formed in June 2014, after a sixteen year gap, and the first event was successfully held that summer.

 Education

-Oswaldtwistle is home to Rhyddings (secondary school), Hippings Methodist Primary School, St. Mary's RC Primary School, St. Paul's CE Primary School, Moor End Primary School, St. Andrew's CE Primary School, West End Primary School, Oswaldtwistle School (a PRU), Broadfield Specialist School and White Ash Specialist School.
+Oswaldtwistle is home to Rhyddings (secondary school), Hippings Methodist Primary School, St. Mary's RC Primary School, St. Paul's CE Primary School, Moor End Primary School, St. Andrew's CE Primary School, West End Primary School, Oswaldtwistle School (a PRU), and White Ash Specialist School.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter and the local relay TV transmitter located in the Forest of Pendle.

+Local radio stations are BBC Radio Lancashire, Capital Manchester and Lancashire (formerly 2BR), Heart North West, Smooth North West, Greatest Hits Radio Lancashire, and Central Radio.

+The town is served by the local newspaper, Lancashire Telegraph.

 Sport

 Oswaldtwistle Rovers F.C. were a football team in the late 19th century; they managed to reach the second round of the FA Cup in 1885.

-Oswaldtwistle is also the home of Oswaldtwistle Juniors FC, a local junior football club that plays in the ADJFL and ELFA, they play their home matches on Saint Mary's RC Primary School field.
+Oswaldtwistle is also the home of Oswaldtwistle Juniors FC, a local junior football club that plays in the ADJFL and ELFA, they play their home matches on a public field by Frederick Street.